Exploring Gaudi Park Güell in Barcelona city is a part of a complete experience of Barcelona experiences. The park is a UNESCO World Heritage site.

 It is a feast of colors and happiness and of life itself.

-It is the passion for nature of Gaudi; perhaps of the things he imagined through his room as a child seeing nature dancing outside his window.
+It is the passion for nature of Gaudi; perhaps of the things he imagined through his room as a child seeing life dancing outside his window.

-Allow yourself to be less serious and see his work as applied magic.
+Allow yourself to be less severe and see his work as applied magic.
 These are the Gaudi Park Güell sectors.